 You must register online by submitting the Audition Application and a video or portfolio audition.
 Once you have submitted the application, you will receive an email confirmation.
 At a later date, your audition date and time will be sent to you via email.
 Be sure to review our full admissions process.

 Can I audition for more than one art major?

 Absolutely!
 Students are welcome to audition for no more than two arts departments.
 If you do decide to apply to more than one, you will need to fill out one audition application for each arts audition.
 If a student is accepted from both auditions, they must select one art to pursue for their time at BAA.

 Where are you located?

 We are currently at a temporary location at 11 Charles Street in Dorchester, MA.
 However, in fall 2022, our new state-of-the-art facility at 174 Ipswich Street in Fenway will open.
 Our new home will feature high-tech fashion and fine art studios, a cutting-edge STEAM (STEM + Arts) lab, a rooftop recital hall, professional theatres, and more.
 While construction is under way, please check out this virtual tour of our future building.

 I received my decision.
 What do I do next?

-After a 9th grade student is accepted to BAA, they should review the Admitted Students page for more details on next steps, admitted student requirements, and important new student dates.
-All other grade students who are accepted, will be placed on a waitlist until a seat becomes available.
+After a student is accepted to BAA, they should review the Admitted Students page for more details on next steps which include both required documents and important new student events/dates.

 Waitlisted students will be contacted directly if/as soon as a seat becomes available in their grade and major.
 Students will remain on the Waitlist until the end of December.
-If waitlisted students in incoming grades 9 or 10 are not contacted by then, they can reapply the following school year in order to be considered for BAA.
+If students are not contacted by then, they can reapply during the following school year in order to be considered for BAA.

 Students who are not accepted will receive a list of recommended local community organizations where they can continue to pursue and develop their art form/s.
 Students are more than welcome to re-audition each admissions year.